kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 #### Pre-provisioned VolumeGroupSnapshot

 Admin can create a VolumeGroupSnapshotContent, specifying an existing VolumeGroupSnapshotHandle in the storage system and specifying a VolumeGroupSnapshot name and namespace.
-Then create a VolumeGroupSnapshot that points to the VolumeGroupSnapshotContent name.
+Then the user creates a VolumeGroupSnapshot that points to the VolumeGroupSnapshotContent name.

-The VolumeGroupSnapshot controller will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the CSI driver, create VolumeSnapshotContents pointing to the volumeSnapshotHandles, and create VolumeSnapshots pointing to the VolumeSnapshotContents.
+Admin will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the storage system, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
+Then the user can create VolumeSnapshots pointing to the VolumeSnapshotContents.

 ### Delete VolumeGroupSnapshot